updated Jul 13, 2016

 No introductory offer on balance transfers or purchases.
 From the time you sign up, the 16.24% to 23.24% variable APR applies for both balance transfers and purchases.
 To avoid paying any interest on your purchases, make sure to pay in full by the due date every month.

 Chase Sapphire Preferred® Card lets you earn Ultimate Rewards and transfer them to the British Airways Executive Club at a 1:1 point transfer rate (so 1,000 Chase Ultimate Rewards gets you 1,000 Avios).
 You earn 50,000 bonus points when you spend $4,000 on purchases in the first 3 months after account opening, and 5,000 bonus points after you make a purchase and add the first authorized user to your account within the first 3 months after account opening.
 Like British Airways Visa Signature® Card it has no foreign transaction fees.
 But using Chase Sapphire Preferred® Card to pay for trips gives you trip cancellation/trip interruption insurance, purchase protection, auto rental collision damage waiver, purchase protection, travel accident insurance, lost luggage reimbursement, baggage delay insurance, and trip delay reimbursement.
-You pay a introductory annual fee of $0 the first year, then $95.
+You pay a introductory annual fee of $0 for the first year, then $95.
 In short, this card gives you a lot more travel benefits than British Airways Visa Signature® Card does.
 You also get a lot more flexibility because you can transfer you points to many other popular frequent travel programs.
 You can also redeem your points directly for travel through the Chase Ultimate Rewards program, and you get 20% off when you redeem for airfare, hotels, car rentals and cruises that way (so 50,000 points can be redeemed for a $625 flight).
-However, if you spend at least $17,000 annually, the welcome offer you get with British Airways Visa Signature® Card is hard to beat.

 United MileagePlus® Explorer Card issued by United Airlines and Chase is a very rewarding credit card for United flights to Europe.
 Although the bonus offer (30,000 bonus miles after you spend $1,000 on purchases in the first 3 months from account opening) is much lower than what you could potentially get with British Airways Visa Signature® Card, this card gives you a lot of travel perks which British Airways Visa Signature® Card does not.
 For example, you can visit the United Club with 2 one-time-use passes every year, and you always enjoy priority boarding privileges as long as you are a cardholder.
 This card also entitles you to check your first bag for free, and when you use it to pay for travel bookings you get travel accident insurance, lost luggage reimbursement, and auto rental collision damage waiver.
 By comparison, British Airways Visa Signature® Card doesn't give you a whole lot of perks.
 But if you like to fly British Airways then using their card keeps things simple, and if you're a fairly big spender you can also get a much bigger bonus.